uric/cosmo-docs/automating-applications.md

 # Running a Workflow

-Once you have a Delpoyment ready, you can [list the Blueprint available workflows](#missing) and run a workflow.
+Once you have a Delpoyment ready, you can [list the Blueprint available workflows](#missing) and [run a workflow](http://www.cloudifysource.org/cosmo-rest-docs/#!/manager-rest-0.1-spec.json/execute_post_9).
 Typically, you will first run the Install workflow (this name stands for the default installation workflow, you can call your custom workflow with any name you want)

 # Tracking Workflow progress and result

+When you run a workflow, you can track the progress with several REST calls.
+First, the call for executing the workflow will return a status.
+Then, by using the [REST call for events](http://www.cloudifysource.org/cosmo-rest-docs/#!/manager-rest-0.1-spec.json/readEvents_get_10), you can get the actuall progress in details.
+The same information can be obtained using the CLI command:

 # Updating Policies: set thresholds, change policy definition, add/remove/suspend/resume policies